Moving-AI/virtual-walk/README.md

 Currently, there is another model that can be used to run this program.
 Instead of a LSTM, joint velocities are calculated across the frames in the 5-frame groups and passed along with the joint positions to a PCA and FF Neural Network to predict the action.
 The default model is the LSTM, as we consider it the methodologically correct one and is the model with the highest precission.

-As the action prediction could be (depending on the host computer's specifications) quite faster than the average walking speed, an action can be only executed once every 0.5 seconds.
+As the action prediction could be (depending on the host computer's specifications) much faster than the average walking speed, an action can be only executed once every 0.5 seconds.
+This parameter is customizable.

 ## Use case example